scionproto/scion/doc/BeaconExtensions.md

 create a command line interface (CLI) to extract data from the extension.
 This CLI will be implemented as an extension of the current showpaths tool.
-To display information about the static properties, showpaths can be called with the flag `-staticinfo` and the following values will be displayed:
+To display information about the static properties, showpaths can be called with the flag `-staticinfo` and the following values will be displayed (provided they are available):

 Name               | Description |
 -------------------|-------------|